-If you want to work with this school, or another one like it – please check out this website’s Programs page.
-If you like what you read, fill in our online application form.
-We are looking for volunteers interested in learning about Uganda, while pitching in to help where needed.
-Our volunteers impact classrooms, gardens, clinics, and women’s empowerment groups.
-The people we work with want to share their challenges and successes with others around the world.
+If you want to work with this school, or another one like it – why not fill out an application?
+We are looking for volunteers interested in learning about Ugandan life and culture, while pitching in to help where it’s needed.

 Delight in the sights and sounds of this little school.
 And don’t forget to notice the joy and laughter – it’s definitely the norm around here!

 If you work in a school anywhere in the world (Uganda included) and want to share it with these kids, give us a link in the comments to a similar video and we’ll be sure to screen it for them!

 Our students love to see how classrooms around the world compare.